SeparateRecords/count-bot/README.md

 cp .example.env .env
 ```

+If you still feel icky about storing your token in a .env file, you'll be
+prompted for a token if you run the bot without specifying one.

 ## Contributions & License

 Any other long-distance couples with at least one nerd dedicated enough to run